 (This page will be updated monthly.)

-US desktop search volume on a monthly basis from December 2004 to present (June 2015).
+US desktop search volume on a monthly basis from December 2004 to present (December 2015).
 Data is compiled from comScore qSearch and Nielsen//NetRatings MegaView Search reports.